 The front page of your invoice has a summary section, with a brief run-through of your account's attributes.
 The invoice amount, currency of the invoice, and due date are all highlighted in a box for your ease.

-The Billing Preferences page in Console allows you to add or edit a PO number, business name, business tax ID, and more.
 If you’ve entered any of this information, those details would also show up here in the Invoice Summary section.
 Please note, depending on your country's taxation requirements, you may see a Tax ID number, VAT number, or GST number.

-The usage summary on the front page of your invoice summarizes usage across all items, linked accounts, and sub-accounts, to show a high-level summary per product group.
+The product usage summary on the front page of your invoice summarizes usage across all items, linked accounts, and sub-accounts, to show a high-level summary per product group.

 Each product listed represents the total usage costs billed in this invoice, along with the following non-product line items: